Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20200303: The menu "deck" and "card" options were removed.
+To customize the layout of an lcd screen use the new display_data config sections (see config/example-extras.cfg for the details).

 20200109:  The bed_mesh module now references the probe's location in for the mesh configuration.
 As such, some configuration options have been renamed to more accurately reflect their intended